gSchool/DNA-release-3/02-Phase-A/05_digital_services_market.md

 ##### !options

 * Research awarding a multiple award IDIQ contract so that future requirements can be met by awarding a competitive Order off of your new IDIQ contract
-* Conduct market research on available GSA schedules and/or the Air Force LevelUP BOAs to meet your service contract needs
+* Conduct market research on available enterprise vehicles (such as GSA) to meet your service contract needs
 * Look in to expanding scope on existing contract to meet your needs
 * Research large businesses that can meet your requirement to increase scope over the next 24-36 months
 * Conduct market research on awarding a contract under FAR Part 15 procedures